-Countryside Stewardship (CS) agreements provide financial incentives for farmers to look after and improve the environment through:
+Countryside Stewardship agreements provide financial incentives for farmers to look after and improve the environment.
+Agreements are management by the RPA.
+There are different grant options within CS, these include Capital Grants, Higher Tier and Mid Tier agreements.

 The ELMs prospectus confirms that the government plan to build on and continue CS (Countryside Stewardship) rather than pursuing the previous plan for a new scheme called Local Nature Recovery.
 This means that we can expect the CS offer to be developed and improved.
 These developments will include more support for collaborative delivery, this is being termed ‘CS Plus’.